tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 It was coming from the garage.

-I twisted the knob with a sweat-caked palm and creaked the door open.
+I twisted the knob and gradually creaked the door open.

 The garage was impenetrably dark, but I could hear it perfectly.
 The noise was coming from somewhere in the blackness.
 Just a few feet ahead.
 My fingers groped the wall until they landed on the light switch.
 I flicked it.
 Nothing.
 Flicked it again.
 Nothing.
 I reached into my pocket, pulled out my phone, and turned on its flashlight.
 Hazy light spilled onto the concrete.

 They were tucked in the narrow space between my car and the far wall.
 I could see their body squirming along the floor.

 I inched forward, heart thundering, sickness heaving up my throat.
 The air was hot and wet.
 The atmosphere boiled along my skin.

 I peered around the edge of my sedan and pointed my light at the figure.